QAA Descriptors for HE qualifications at levels 4, 5 and 6.

 The Programme aims to:

-Enable students (known as Associate Teachers) to become excellent Early Years teachers and managers of learning, specialising in the 3-7 age range;
+Enable Associate Teachers to become excellent Primary teachers, designers and creators of learning specialising in the 5-11 age range;

 Engage Associate Teachers in an intellectually rigorous study of educational processes, and the cultural, political and historical contexts within which they are embedded;

-Develop the philosophy and principles, professional knowledge and understanding that enables Associate Teachers to draw on evidence and experience to inform practice, facilitate high quality and creative learning and recognise children at the centre of learning and teaching;
+Develop the philosophy, principles, professional knowledge and understanding that enables Associate Teachers to draw on evidence and experience to inform practice, facilitate high quality learning and recognise children at the centre of learning and teaching;

-Engender a sense of professionalism and accountability as leaders of learning, and prepare Associate Teachers for collaboration, management and leadership of learning;
+Engender a sense of professionalism and accountability as leaders of learning, and prepare Associate Teachers for collaboration and leadership at all levels;

-Develop Associate Teachers to have the capacity to facilitate learning within the context of a diverse, globalised, sustainable world and a changing society;
+Develop Associate Teachers who have the capacity to facilitate learning within the context of a diverse, globalised, sustainable world and a changing society;

-Develop in Associate Teachers capacity for intellectual flexibility, enquiry, and informed independence, and develop and clarify values and beliefs to underpin their own developing philosophy of learning and teaching young children which reflects the dynamic, interactive nature of teaching;
+Develop in Associate Teachers an capacity for intellectual flexibility, enquiry, and informed independence, and develop and clarify values and beliefs to underpin their own practice which reflects the dynamic, interactive nature of teaching;

 Promote a model of analytical and reflective practice, self- evaluation and responsibility for learning;

-Develop Associate Teachers' skills in setting and meeting targets for their on-going professional development, and their impact on their own and the children’s learning;
+Develop Associate Teachers’ skills in setting and meeting targets for their on-going professional development and that impact on children’s learning;